Yale School of the Environment: School buildings

 The school offers classes at Kroon Hall, Sage Hall, Greeley Labs, Marsh Hall, the Environmental Science Center, and the houses at 301 Prospect St. and 380 Edwards St. Kroon Hall, the school's main building, is named for the philanthropist Richard Kroon (Yale Class of 1964).
 The building has 50000 sqft of space.
 It is "a showcase of the latest developments in green building technology, a healthy and supportive environment for work and study, and a beautiful building that actively connects students, faculty, staff, and visitors with the natural world."
 The building obtained Platinum Rating under the LEED certification system.
 It is designed by Hopkins Architects of London with Architect of Record Centerbrook Architects & Planners.
-Goodfellow Inc from Delson, Quebec, supplied the glulam roof structure for this project.
+Goodfellow Inc. from Delson, Quebec, supplied the glulam roof structure.

 School forest

 The school owns and manages 10880 acre of forestland in Connecticut, New Hampshire, and Vermont.
 The Yale Myers Forest, in Union, Connecticut, donated to Yale in 1930 by alumnus George Hewitt Myers, is managed by the school as a multiple-use working forest.
 Yale-Toumey Forest, near Keene, New Hampshire, was set up by James W. Toumey (a former dean of the school) in 1913.
 Other Yale forestlands include Goss Woods, Crowell Forest, Cross Woods, Bowen Forest, and Crowell Ravine.
 A three-alarm fire burned several buildings within the Yale Myers Forest Camp on May 28, 2016.
 The damaged camp buildings and a new research center were rebuilt in 2017.